-Influence can be a tricky thing to quantify, it shifts from place to place, person to person.
-But each year Time Magazine takes on the seemingly impossible task of naming 100 individuals who are actively shaping the world we live in.
-Criss crossing between art, politics, activism and business, it's got to be one of the most eclectic honours going.
-But this year, among the usual pile of old white guys, are several bold and refreshing voices.
+Influence can be a tricky thing to quantify.
+It shifts from place to place, person to person.
+But each year, TIME Magazine takes on the seemingly impossible task of naming 100 individuals who are actively shaping the world we live in.
+Crisscrossing between art, politics, activism, and business, TIME's list is one of the most eclectic honors today.
+This year's list features several bold and refreshing voices.

-One of the most enjoyable parts of the tradition is the publication invites peers to reflect on the influence of their friends and collaborators.
-From A$AP Rocky and Raf Simons to Common and Chance the Rapper, it offers tender insights into extraordinary friendships, and reminds us that even icons get star struck.Check out some of our favourite bites below.
+In one of the most enjoyable aspects of the tradition, the publication invites peers to reflect on the influence of their friends and collaborators.
+This offers tender insights into extraordinary friendships, and reminds us that even icons get star-struck.
+From From A$AP Rocky and Raf Simons to Common and Chance the Rapper, find some of our favorite shout-outs below.

 Common on Chance the Rapper